ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 start with a `/`, which indicates that they start from the root directory of the remote server's file system.
 When a local or remote destination path identifies a directory, the destination file will be created in that destination directory with the same name as the source file.
-In that case, the destination directory must already exist, or the copy operation will fail.
 The command

 ````
 me@mypc$ scp testuser@testserver:Images/BlueMarble1972.jpg .